bmoska/land-cover-classification-demo/README.md

 possible to do using UP42.

 The goal of this project is to guide you through setting UP42 in your geospatial pipeline.
-It shows how easy it is to setup clustering algorithm implemented in [https://tensorflow.org](TensorFlow) to detect land coverage classification.
+It shows how easy it is to setup a clustering algorithm implemented in [TensorFlow](https://tensorflow.org) to perform land coverage classification.

 ## Block description